semanticdata/bamboo/README.md

 ## Features:

 - Drop in to use, no configuration, no CSS classes
-- Consistent styling across browsers thanks to `normalize.css` and `sanitize.css`
+- Consistent styling across browsers thanks to `modern-normalize` and `sanitize.css`
 - Responsive
 - Supports light and dark themes (automatically detect the OS mode and switch)
 - Uses CSS variables (scoped with prefix `--b-`)